1ynxy/mesh-net/README.md

 Contains no information, as the SOURCE_UUID can be obtained from the header information.

 SETNAME == 4:
-Contains a dynamically sized string containing the connection name to be associated with the SOURCE_UUID in the header.
+Contains the connection name to be associated with the SOURCE_UUID in the header.

 SETIDIP == 5:
-Contains the connection IP Address to be associated with the SOURCE_UUID in the header.
+Contains the connection IP address to be associated with the SOURCE_UUID in the header.

 NETSTAT == 6:
 Contains a serialised network image or a portion of a serialised network image to be parsed.